 Once the coconut oil is in, I use a pastry cutter to "cut" the coconut oil into the dough.
 Then, add in the oat milk and continue to mix the dough using a fork or pastry cutter until a shaggy dough forms (see pictures below or the video for reference of what a shaggy dough looks like).

-At this point, the 8*8 baking dish should be filled with the sugar coated fruit and the cobbler dough should be ready.
+At this point, the 8*8-inch baking dish should be filled with the sugar-coated fruit and the cobbler dough should be ready.
 Luckily, assembling a cobbler couldn't be easier!

 Simply take chunks of the dough and add them to the top of the fruit filling.
 There's no magic formula for how many chunks you need, though as you can see I like my cobbler dough in 6 bigger pieces.
 Honestly, I think 6-10 is the perfect number for this smaller recipe.

-After that just add the cobbler to the oven and bake for 45-50 minutes until the fruit is bubbly and the cobbler dough is browned and cooked through.
+After that just add the vegan blackberry cobbler to the oven and bake for 45-50 minutes until the fruit is bubbly and the cobbler dough is browned and cooked through.

-Once the cobbler is baked, serve as is or with a giant scoop of vegan vanilla ice cream on top!
+Once the cobbler is baked, serve as is or with a giant scoop of vegan vanilla ice cream on top of this vegan peach cobbler!

 FAQ & Substitutions: